SaiKiranKadambari/ProdGraphLearn/Learning sparse graph factors/ReadMe.txt

 %%%%%%%%%%%%% Figures %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 In the folder Fig2 Data, we have the Matlab files required for generating the Fig. 2 of the paper.

+%%%%%%%%%%%%% HyperParameterAnalysis %%%%%%%%%%%%%%%%%

+In the folder HyperParameterAnalysis_PGL we give the hyperparameter analysis of the PGL algorithm